Copyright: EPI Inc. Contact: tech@epi-eng.com

 The actual force that a cam lobe applies to its mating components is, of course, relative to the angular velocity (degrees per second) of that lobe.
 So in order to calculate the applied force, one must know the acceleration in relative to time.
 The conversion of the lobe-design acceleration into a time-based value occurs by multiplying the lobe-design acceleration by the square of the angular velocity (degrees-per-second²).
 That converts the lobe profile acceleration to a time-based value, inches-per-second-per-second, from which the forces can then be calculated.

-FWIW, in 2004, the cam design community apparently switched to metric units { velocity in mm/deg and lobe acceleration in mm/deg² }.
+FWIW, in 2004, the cam design community apparently switched to metric units { velocity expressed in in mm/deg and lobe acceleration in mm/deg² }.

 << Return to: Contents Go to: Top of Page Next Subject: Energy and Work >>